napcs/qedserver/lib/views/help.html.md

 * `GET` http://localhost:8080/products.xml fetches an XML feed of the products
 * `GET` http://localhost:8080/product/1.json fetches the product with the ID of 1 as JSON
 * `GET` http://localhost:8080/product/1.xml fetches the product with the ID of 1 as XML
 * `POST` http://localhost:8080/products.json creates a new product.
-The fields need to be nested, so name your form fields `product[name]`, etc.
+The fields need to be nested if you form-encode the data, so name your form fields `product[name]`, etc. No nesting is required if you send the JSON in the request body.
 * `PUT` http://localhost:8080/products/1.json modifies the existing product with the id of 1.
-You'll need to post data in the nested format `product[name]`, etc.
+If you form-encode the data, you'll need to post data in the nested format `product[name]`, etc. If you send JSON in the request body, no nesting is required.
 * `DELETE` http://localhost:8080/products/1.json deletes the product with the ID of 1.
 * `GET` http://localhost:8080/products.rss fetches an RSS 2.0 feed of the products